-You must order an ExpressRoute circuit to connect your on-premises infrastructure to Microsoft through a connectivity provider.
-The figure below provides a logical representation of connectivity between your WAN and Microsoft.
+ExpressRoute circuits connect your on-premises infrastructure to Microsoft through a connectivity provider.
+This article helps you understand ExpressRoute circuits and routing domains/peering.
+The following figure shows a logical representation of connectivity between your WAN and Microsoft.

 ExpressRoute circuits do not map to any physical entities.
 A circuit is uniquely identified by a standard GUID called as a service key (s-key).
 The service key is the only piece of information exchanged between Microsoft, the connectivity provider, and you.
 The s-key is not a secret for security purposes.
 There is a 1:1 mapping between an ExpressRoute circuit and the s-key.

 Each circuit has a fixed bandwidth (50 Mbps, 100 Mbps, 200 Mbps, 500 Mbps, 1 Gbps, 10 Gbps) and is mapped to a connectivity provider and a peering location.
-The bandwidth you select is be shared across all the peerings for the circuit.
+The bandwidth you select is shared across all circuit peerings

 Quotas, limits, and limitations

 Default quotas and limits apply for every ExpressRoute circuit.
 Refer to the Azure Subscription and Service Limits, Quotas, and Constraints page for up-to-date information on quotas.

 An ExpressRoute circuit has multiple routing domains/peerings associated with it: Azure public, Azure private, and Microsoft.
 Each peering is configured identically on a pair of routers (in active-active or load sharing configuration) for high availability.
 Azure services are categorized as Azure public and Azure private to represent the IP addressing schemes.